enjoy-digital/litex/doc/fhdl.rst

 .. [myhdl] http://www.myhdl.org

 FHDL is made of several elements, which are briefly explained below.
-They all can be imported from the ``migen.fhdl.std`` module.
+They all can be imported directly from the ``migen`` module.

 Expressions
 ***********